KDE/pumoku/README.md

 ## Status

-This project is in alpha state.
-It compiles, and is playable, but will not save/load files, and some features are missing as of 2025/11/11.
+This project is in beta state.
+It compiles, play is functional, but will not save/load files, and some features are missing as of 2025/11/21.

 ## Contributing